Annual Renewal & Maintaining QPR

 A QPR accredited member is required to undertake regular professional development activities over a 12 month period and achieved a minimum 100 points across the QPR continuing professional development categories to maintain accreditation.
 This includes attending one compulsory regulatory webinar on professional ethics and industry standards during the renewal period.

 The QPR professional development categories and point scale is available here click here.

-To renew their QPR accredited members are required to submit a completed Professional Development diary report annually (in April) outlining all their professional development activities undertaken over the previous 12 months.
-The Professional Development diary report is reviewed by a QPR assessor to verify the activities presented meet the requirements for continued accreditation.There is no provision for automatic carry-over of accreditation from one year to the next.
+To renew their QPR accredited members are required to submit a completed Professional Development diary report annually (in April) online outlining all their professional development activities undertaken over the previous 12 months.
+The Professional Development diary report is reviewed to verify the activities presented meet the requirements for continued accreditation.There is no provision for automatic carry-over of accreditation from one year to the next.

 To renew QPR accreditation members are required to:

 - complete and submit their Professional Development diary report online for the year under review outlining details of all professional development activities undertaken over that time.